Summary

 It is important that babies exposed to antiretroviral medication continue to be monitored.
 They are generally considered HIV negative by 3 months of age if they are not breastfed.

-Babies born to HIV-positive women in Victoria are referred for specialised paediatric support, usually to The Royal Children’s Hospital or Monash Medical Centre.
+Babies born to women with HIV in Victoria are referred to specialised paediatric support – usually to the Royal Children’s Hospital or Monash Children's Hospital.

-Medical care for babies with HIV is highly specialised.
-Early diagnosis means that a baby can begin effective treatment and have every chance for a long, healthy life.
+With early diagnosis, babies can start effective treatment and have every chance for a long, healthy life.

 Where to get help